raidionics/Raidionics-Slicer/README.md

 Or
 * git clone --single-branch --branch master https://github.com/dbouget/Raidionics-Slicer.git /path/to/folder/.

-2.3 Download and install Docker (see Section 3).
+2.3 Download and install Docker (see below).

 2.3 Load the plugin into 3DSlicer:
 	∘ All Modules > Extension Wizard.
 	∘ Developer Tools > Extension Wizard.
 	∘ Select Extension > point to the folder (second Raidionics) and add it to the path (tick the small box at the bottom).
-A restart of 3DSlicer is necessary after the initial launch with the plugin to have the proper Python environment.
+:warning: A restart of 3DSlicer is necessary after the initial launch with the plugin to have the proper Python environment.
 </details>

 <details open>